Top 10 Best South Park Episodes

 9 You're Getting Old On Stan's 10th birthday, he starts experiencing cynicism and disillusionment with the world around him, which alienates him from his friends.
 His parents, Randy and Sharon, go through a marital crisis and eventually decide to divorce.
 Stan struggles to come to terms with the changes in his life and the loss of his childhood innocence.

 I love that this episode didn't end with a happy resolution.
-Trey and Matt opted out for a bittersweet ending and did so incredibly well.
-I don't normally get emotional over media like movies, T.V. shows, or books, but this episode got me.
+Trey and Matt opted for a bittersweet ending and executed it incredibly well.
+I don't normally get emotional over media like movies, TV shows, or books, but this episode got me.
 The plot is gritty, but not as dark as South Park usually is.
 I felt depressed with Stan the whole way through.
-It was so relatable (funnily enough) because, as a teenager, I have had to face change, and it isn't always easy.
+It was so relatable, funnily enough, because as a teenager, I have had to face change, and it isn't always easy.

-South Park has become hit-or-miss for me; when a new episode comes out, I either love it to death or hate it with a passion.
-But this episode will forever be the one that I will continue to love.
+South Park has become hit or miss for me.
+When a new episode comes out, I either love it to death or hate it with a passion.
+But this episode will forever be the one that I continue to love.

 The Contenders